A General Lower Bound for the Limited Augmented Zarankiewicz Number based upon Complete Graphs

 For the base case \(t=1\) we proved \(z_L(6,4)=14\) (Theorem~\ref{thm:zL64}), showing that the bound is tight.
 For \(t=2\) and \(t=3\) we obtain \(z_L(28,8)\ge 68\) and \(z_L(66,12)\ge 162\), respectively, improving previously known bounds.

-Second, we determined the exact values of \(z_L(5,3)\), \(z_L(5,4)\), and \(z_L(5,5)\) (Section~5), confirming that the lower bounds from \cite{QCX26a} are tight.
-These results were obtained by exhaustive case analysis of all non-isomorphic extremal \(C_4\)-free graphs; the detailed verifications are provided in the supplementary material.
+Second, we determined the exact values of $z_L(5,3)$ and $z_L(5,4)$ (Section~4), confirming that the lower bounds from \cite{QCX26a} are tight.
+For $5\times5$ we improved the lower bound to $z_L(5,5)\ge 15$, showing that the previous bound of 14 is not optimal.